syzygypl/syzygypl.github.io/_posts/2018-10-01-project-roles.md

 Maybe this list isn’t complete?
 Maybe it’s too broad?
 Assigning those roles may cause some surprises or heated discussions.
 We may end up not assigning all of them if we feel none of us can do it right or just doesn’t have the time?

-Whatever comes from it, we all have a strong feeling we will learn something about our culture and project management, and that it’s a solid cornerstone for further improvement.
+Whatever comes out of it, we all have a strong feeling we will learn something about our culture and project management, and that it’s a solid cornerstone for further improvement.